Ranieri di Ugolino

 Within his own family, Enrico and Ugolino functioned not only as teachers but also as stylistic models whose solutions Ranieri adapted and refined.
 The Treccani biography underscores that he shares with Enrico a “realist and popular” tendency, suggesting that elements such as exaggerated gestures and forcefully drawn features were among his inherited resources rather than mere personal idiosyncrasies.
 Ugolino’s Hermitage cross, with its more vigorous realism, offers a direct precedent for Ranieri’s move toward heavier bodies and more insistent corporeal presence.
 When combined with Cimabue’s influence, these familial traits could yield a particularly intense, almost plebeian version of the Christus patiens.
 The Tedice atelier thus shaped his eye at least as much as external masters did.

-Finally, the devotional currents of late thirteenth‑century spirituality, especially Franciscan emphases on Christ’s humanity and suffering, form an intangible but powerful influence on Ranieri’s iconography.
+Finally, the devotional currents of late thirteenth‑century spirituality, especially Franciscan1 emphases on Christ’s humanity and suffering, form an intangible but powerful influence on Ranieri’s iconography.
 The Enciclopedia Italiana credits Giunta, under Franciscan inspiration, with promoting the image of the sorrowful Christ closer to man than to the divine, and Ranieri’s cross clearly belongs to this lineage.
 The stress on blood, bodily weight, and grief‑stricken bystanders in the Pisan crosses was not merely an artistic fashion but a response to new modes of affective piety.
 Ranieri’s realistic and popular accents would have served to intensify this immediate emotional appeal among hospital patients and lay worshippers.
 His style is thus the visual corollary of broader shifts in late medieval religious experience.

 Travels and Geographical Context